Aetopia/Steam-Lite/README.md

 ### How does program work?
 This program wouldn't have been possible without [NoSteamWebHelper](https://github.com/Aetopia/NoSteamWebHelper).
+> [!NOTE]
+> Steam must be running the background to do the following:<br>
+> 1. Allows any Steam DRM based games to be launched.
+> 2. Allows games to use any Steam related services.

 1. The program will attempt to invoke `SteamClient.Launch()` and initialize a new Steam Client instance, if an instance of the Steam Client is running, it will be discarded/shutdown.
 2. Once the new Steam Client instance is running, the Steam WebHelper is disabled to save on resources or to make the instance "minimal".
 3. To launch a game, the program calls `SteamClient.LaunchGameId(gameId)`, the method re-enables the Steam WebHelper, waits for the app to launch and then suspends the WebHelper again.